carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 >
 > In the software, go to the Step 3.
 >
-> Choose the evluation metric to select the best-performing classifier.
+> Choose the evaluation metric to select the best-performing classifier.
 {: .checklist}